MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-scalability.md

 <!--
 ## Business continuity and disaster recovery (BCDR)

-Business Central Online financially guarantees 99,9% up-time for its paid production environments, where customers are entitled to financial compensation if the service does not deliver on this promise.
+Business Central online financially guarantees 99,9% up-time for its paid production environments, where customers are entitled to financial compensation if the service does not deliver on this promise.
 Built-in redundancy implemented on many levels of the service, automated failover and rollback mechanisms, rigid and granular backup policy, as well as historical data, show that it has been able to consistently maintain this level of availability.
-Read how Business Central Online supports business continuity here.  -->
+Read how Business Central online supports business continuity here.  -->

 ## Throughput